Content and Form of This Book

 2) Various online sources requiring image credit.

-The logo of the project (appearing in the bottom of every page) was designed via Microsoft Word and Fotor.
+The logo of the project (appearing in the bottom of every page) was designed by me via Microsoft Word and Fotor.

 About this project: Start page